Josh Silver: Personal life

-After the death of Type O Negative frontman Peter Steele, Silver became a certified EMT and then paramedic in New York.
+After the death of Type O Negative frontman Peter Steele, Silver became a certified EMT and then a paramedic in New York.
 As stated by Silver, for over a year this had been his "plan B" to support his wife and children.
 Assuming at the time that the band was finished, Silver had begun EMT schooling during Steele's 2008 hiatus.
-He still holds his Paramedic position with the New York City Fire Department.
+He still holds his paramedic position with the New York City Fire Department.

+Silver married guitarist Kenny Hickey's wife's sister, making them brothers-in-law.